Nick Fortes Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Mariners pitching staff ranks eighth in MLB.

-- The Mariners have a 4.07 team ERA that ranks 12th among all MLB pitching staffs.
+- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.99).

-- Mariners pitchers combine to allow the fewest home runs in baseball (60 total, 0.9 per game).
+- The Mariners allow the fewest home runs in baseball (62 total, 0.9 per game).

-- Miller makes the start for the Mariners, his eighth of the season.
-He is 3-3 with a 4.46 ERA and 33 strikeouts in 38 1/3 innings pitched.
+- Castillo makes the start for the Mariners, his 14th of the season.
+He is 4-4 with a 2.70 ERA and 92 strikeouts through 76 2/3 innings pitched.

-- In his last time out on Sunday, June 4 against the Texas Rangers, the right-hander threw 2 1/3 innings, giving up seven earned runs while surrendering eight hits.
+- In his most recent time out on Saturday, the righty tossed six innings against the Los Angeles Angels, allowing three earned runs while surrendering six hits.

-- In seven games this season, the 24-year-old has an ERA of 4.46, with 7.7 strikeouts per nine innings.
-Opponents are hitting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.